Prashant-Bhapkar/Awesome-Security-Resources/Network Scanner/README.md

 - [Advanced Ip Scanner](https://www.advanced-ip-scanner.com/) - It is a free and open-source network scanning tool that works in a Windows environment.
 It can detect and scan any device on a network including wireless devices.[@Video](https://www.youtube.com/watch?v=ahgOYjdDZiE&ab_channel=TheTechnology)

+- [Airbash](https://github.com/tehw0lf/airbash) - Airbash is a POSIX-compliant, fully automated WPA PSK PMKID and handshake capture script aimed at penetration testing.
+It is compatible with Bash and Android Shell (tested on Kali Linux and Cyanogenmod 10.2) and uses aircrack-ng to scan for clients that are currently connected to access points (AP).

+- [Bettercap](https://github.com/bettercap/bettercap) - bettercap is a powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamers and reverse engineers an easy to use, all-in-one solution with all the features they might possibly need for performing reconnaissance and attacking WiFi networks, Bluetooth Low Energy devices, wireless HID devices and Ethernet networks.

 - [Metasploit Framework](https://github.com/rapid7/metasploit-framework) - The Metasploit Project is a computer security project that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.[@rapid7](https://github.com/rapid7)

 - [Nessus](https://www.tenable.com/downloads/nessus?loginAttempted=true) - Nessus today is available with 70,000+ plug-ins and services/functionalities such as malware detection, web application scanning, and system configuration check, etc.